 You will start your Kinder Scout walk from Edale, located in the Hope Valley area of the Peak District.
 It’s 5 miles south of Castleton, 12 miles north of Buxton, and 20 miles East of Macclesfield.

 The best place to park in Edale is Edale Car Park – You can click here for the exact Google Map location.
-From there, you’ll take a short walk through the village before joining the trail marked ‘Grindsbrook’ that will be on your right shortly after walking past The Old Nags Head pub.
+From there, you’ll take a short walk through the village before joining the trail marked ‘Grindsbrook’.
+It will be on your right shortly after walking past The Old Nags Head pub.

 Best Time to Visit

-If you go walking in the Peak District, aim for a clear and dry day.
-Especially in this instance, since this walk is all about the views!
-Of course, this is the UK, so predicting the weather is hard.
-But generally, between May & September is the best time.
+If you go walking in the Peak District, aim for a clear and dry day—especially in this instance since this walk is all about the views!

 Another thing to remember when planning your visit is that Kinder Scout is a popular walk.
-During weekends and school holidays, you may wish to arrive before 9 am to avoid any issues with parking.
+During weekends and school holidays, you may wish to arrive before 9 a.m. to avoid any parking issues.

 Kinder Scout Circular Walk from Edale Map